zxmeng98/zxmeng98.github.io/_pages/about.md

 <p>
   I am currently a Ph.D. candidate under the supervision of
   <a href="https://personal.ntu.edu.sg/tianwei.zhang/" target="_blank" style="text-decoration: none;">Prof. Tianwei Zhang</a>
-  at S-Lab,
+  at S-Lab, College of Computing and Data Science of
-  <a href="https://www.ntu.edu.sg/computing" target="_blank" style="text-decoration: none;">College of Computing and Data Science of Nanyang Technological University</a>,
+  <a href="https://www.ntu.edu.sg/computing" target="_blank" style="text-decoration: none;">Nanyang Technological University</a>,
   Singapore.
 Before that, I received my M.Sc. degree in Electrical Engineering from
   <a href="https://www.nus.edu.sg/" target="_blank" style="text-decoration: none;">National University of Singapore</a>
   in 2022 and my B.Eng. degree in Information Engineering from